Neon Trees: 2011–13: Picture Show

 On December 7, 2011, an article published by Rolling Stone's website streamed the band's new song "Everybody Talks".
 On February 10, 2012, a video was posted on their official YouTube page, titled Neon Trees – Picture Show Teaser One / The New Album April 17, advertising their new album is to be released on April 17, 2012.
 In March 2012, Neon Trees and their single "Everybody Talks" were featured in a commercial for the 2012 Buick Verano.
 The single was covered in episode five of season four of Glee.

 Neon Trees' second studio album Picture Show was released on April 17, 2012.
-On June 28, 2012, Neon Trees was the opening act for the Flaming Lips concert poolside at the Hard Rock Casino in Biloxi, Mississippi as a part of their Guinness World Record for the most concerts in different cities (eight) in a 24-hour period.
 On August 29, 2012, Neon Trees performed "Everybody Talks" on the America's Got Talent live results show.
 In early fall 2012, the band toured with The Offspring and Dead Sara.
 In 2013 they joined Maroon 5 in their world tour alongside Owl City.
 In November/December 2013 they were a support act for Taylor Swift's three concerts in New Zealand and four concerts in Australia.
 The band was featured on NBC's coverage of the 2012 Macy's Thanksgiving Day Parade.
 They performed an abbreviated version of their single "Everybody Talks".
 The second single from the album is the track "Lessons in Love (All Day, All Night)" with the collaboration of American record producer and D.J.
 Kaskade.